cedricfeist/kubernetes-hands-on/README.md

 kubectl get pods -w
 ```

-> Wait for all the Pods to be "Ready"
+> Wait for all the Pods to be Running and Ready

 :warning: Once the pods are Ready you can press `ctrl + c` to go back.